osu-tekbots/project-showcase/README.md

 ```

 Replace the following placeholders with their appropriate values:
-- `PATH_TO_PUBLIC_HTML_DIRECTORY`: for example, if my public files to be served by the site were located under the
-  directory `/var/www/html/mywebsite`, this is the value I would put in place of the placeholder.
 - `URL_FROM_BASE_TO_SITE_ROOT`: for example, if my server base was at `http://example.com/` and my website lived at
   `http://example.com/foo/bar/baz/mysite/`, I would replace the placeholder with `/foo/bar/baz/mysite/`